-- Yes, sustainable building practices are utilized for new buildings on the medical school campus and the majority of old buildings have been retrofitted to be more sustainable. - Sustainable building practices are utilized for new buildings on the medical school campus, but most old buildings have not been retrofitted. - 1 Sustainable building practices are inadequately or incompletely implemented for new buildings. - O Sustainability is not considered in the construction of new buildings.
+- Yes, sustainable building practices are utilized for new buildings on the medical school campus and the majority of old buildings have been retrofitted to be more sustainable.

+Sustainable building practices are utilized for new buildings on the medical school campus, but most old buildings have not been retrofitted. - Sustainable building practices are inadequately or incompletely implemented for new buildings. - 0 Sustainability is not considered in the construction of new buildings.

-Score explanation: Dalhousie has passed a green building policy [PDF - 89KB] that recommends all new buildings should be built to LEED® Gold Certified standards or higher and existing building upgrades follow a green building standard [PDF - 177KB].
+Score explanation: Dalhousie has passed a green building requirements and recently updated the University Sustainability Policy (2022) that recommends all new buildings should be built to LEED® Gold Certified standards or higher and existing building upgrades follow a green building standard [PDF - 177KB].
 Dalhousie is a member of the Canada Green Building Council.

-Our medical building, the Tupper building, had a recent twelve million dollar major deep retrofit and full building upgrade following a number of sustainable practises and designs.
-Significant reduction in energy and water have been achieved.
-There are video and education materials for all projects including the Tupper building on a green building site.
+Our medical building, the Tupper building, had a recent twelve million dollar major deep retrofit and full building upgrade following a number of sustainable practices and designs, including significant reductions in energy and water.
+Here is a Video and education material for all projects including the Tupper building on a green building site.